joelaul/ask-biden/README.md

 ### **Frontend**

-Configure a [Static Site](https://render.com/docs/static-sites) with ./client as root directory.
+Configure a [Static Site](https://render.com/docs/static-sites) with `./client` as root directory, `yarn; yarn prod` as build command, and `dist` as publish directory.

 ---

 ## ‍☕ Donate

-I’m not a full-time goth e-girl yet, but [your support](https://paypal.me/joelaul) can get me there faster.
+I’m not a full-time goth e-girl yet, but [your support](https://paypal.me/tipjoelaul) can get me there faster.